HMS Renown (1916): Second World War

-Renown spotted the Germans ships and fired first, but she was hit first by two 28 cm shells that only slightly damaged her.
+Renown spotted the German ships and fired first, but she was hit first by two 28 cm shells that only slightly damaged her.
 A few minutes later she hit Gneisenau with one 15-inch and two 4.5-inch shells that knocked out the ship's main fire-control director and damaged the rangefinder on 'A' turret.
 The German ships were faster than Renown in the heavy weather and were able to disengage after about 90 minutes.
 Renown expended 230 rounds from her main armament and 1,065 rounds from her secondary armament during the engagement.
 The ship was under repair from 20 April to 18 May and provided cover during the evacuation from Norway in early June.
 Renown was transferred to Force H at Gibraltar in August and relieved Hood as flagship.

 In November 1940 Force H covered the small aircraft carrier HMS Argus as she flew off Hurricane fighters bound for Malta from a position south of Sardinia.
 Later that month Force H participated in the inconclusive Battle of Cape Spartivento.
 Renown bombarded Genoa on 9 February 1941 with little effect.
 Force H escorted convoys both inside and outside the Mediterranean in March–May 1941 before being summoned into the Atlantic to search for the German battleship Bismarck.
-The ship intercepted the German supply ship Gonzenheim, which had been intended to resupply Bismarck, on 4 June.
+The ship intercepted the German supply ship Gonzenheim, which had been intended to supply Bismarck, on 4 June.
 Renown and Force H escorted another convoy to Malta in July and the ship returned home for repairs to her starboard bulge the next month.
 While the exact dates are not known, the ship received a variety of radars in 1941, possibly during this refit.
 These included Type 284 radar for surface gunnery control, Type 285 anti-aircraft gunnery radar, Type 281 air warning radar and a Type 271 surface search radar.
 Two quadruple "pom-pom" mounts were also fitted on top of 'B' turret.
-Renown was transferred to the Home Fleet in November when her repairs were complete and became deputy fleet flagship when Duke of York was detached to take Winston Churchill to the Arcadia Conference in Washington, D.C. on 9 December.
+Renown was transferred to the Home Fleet in November when her repairs were complete and became deputy fleet flagship when Duke of York was detached to take Winston Churchill to the Arcadia Conference in Washington, D.C., on 9 December.
 She provided cover for the inbound and outbound convoys to the Soviet Union in early March 1942.
 Renown was relieved as flagship by Duke of York on 3 April, but became flagship of Force W which was formed to escort carriers carrying fighters to be flown-off for Malta in April–May.
 Renown rejoined Home Fleet once those missions were completed, but was transferred to Force H in October 1942 to participate in Operation Torch.
-She covered the invasion and follow-up convoys against interference by the French or Italian Fleets.
+She covered the invasion and follow-up convoys against interference by the French or Italian fleets.